 Palais de Justice - Nîmes (30)

-Built between 1838 and 1848, Nîmes's Palace of Justice is one of the neoclassical architecture masterpieces under Louis-Philippe.
+Built between 1838 and 1848, Nîmes's Law Court is one of the neoclassical architecture masterpieces under Louis-Philippe.
 It is an exemplary expression of the "eloquent" and moralistic architecture defined at the end of the 18th century.
-Built as a temple of Justice, responding to a quadruple criteria retrieved for justice: functionality, symmetry, distance and pedagogy.
+Built as a temple of Justice, it meets the four criteria set for courthouses at the time: : functionality, symmetry, distance and pedagogy.

-RL & Associates has undertaken the old palace’s courtrooms restoration with its décor, representative of the neoclassical palace majestically embodying the equality of all before the law.
+RL & Associates led the restoration of the old palace’s courtrooms and their decor, representative of the neoclassical palace that majestically embodies the equality of all before the law.

-Some elements, representations of the original design, have been preserved and restored, such as decorations with faux marble, painted canvas or furniture.
-It was the occasion of discovering and restoring the bright original colours, under the dark and dull modern repaints.
-Some furniture and chandeliers have been created, in neoclassical style, and realized by cabinetmakers and bronze artisans, who could express their best skills.
+Some elements, representative of the original design, have been preserved and restored, such as the faux marble decorations, painted canvases and wooden furniture.
+The worksite provided an opportunity to discover and restor the original bright and vibrant colours, beneath the dark, dull modern repaints.
+Furniture and chandeliers were created in the neoclassical style, by cabinetmakers, turners and bronze artisans, who were able to express the best of their skills.